 Prior to his time as head coach at Great Falls, Zazenski served as the top assistant with the program, with specific duties regarding goalkeeper coaching and recruiting.
 Prior to that, he spent three years as a high school soccer coach at Southwest Guilford High School in Jamestown, North Carolina.

-Zazenski holds a National Soccer Coaches Association of America Advanced National Coaching License.
+Zazenski holds a United Soccer Coaches Premier Diploma Coaching License.
 Zazenski played four years of college soccer at UNC Greensboro from 2002-05, helping the Spartans to a pair of Southern Conference championships and back-to-back NCAA Sweet 16 appearances.

 He earned his bachelor's degree in exercise, sports and science from UNC Greensboro in 2005 and finished his master's in organizational development with a management concentration in 2013 from Great Falls.
 He and his wife, Donna, have two sons, Calen and Davis, and a daughter, Cora.